Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Discussion and Design Implications

-Note that effective progressive disclosure should ensure a seamless transition from primary to secondary levels of features~\cite{10.1145/276627.276633}.
-Our participants navigated through various features to understand the rationale behind certain outputs, such as using AI Explanation to understand high AI Scores or using Example Sentence to understand AI Explanation; yet, they had to make extra effort to make connections between such features, such as deciding which term to search in Example Sentence (Section~\ref{section:findings:eval:perception}).
-A more intuitive user interface design could effortlessly guide users through these support features.
+While integrating different information aids in a single interface was helpful in a more informed decision-making process---for example, by checking AI Explanation to understand why AI Score is high, and checking Example Sentence to understand why AI Explanation says the sentence is polite---participants had to make extra effort to make connections between such features, such as deciding which term to search in Example Sentence (\S~\ref{section:findings:impact:2}).
+A more intuitive user interface design could effortlessly guide users through these information aids.
 For instance, AI Score might include an on-hover explanation or interactive icons detailing the reasoning behind certain scores.
 Moreover, visualizing attention scores~\cite{Bahdanau2014NeuralMT} of AI-driven features, such as AI Score or AI Explanation, could help users easily find key terms to delve deeper into.
 Attention scores measure the influence of different input tokens on a specific output token, and visualizing such influences (e.g., by highlighting each token with different opacity) could help users understand which input tokens significantly impact the model's output~\cite{alvarez-melis-jaakkola-2017-causal}.
 This support could be further enhanced by interaction designs that minimize user actions.
 For example, clicking the term with high relevance to the formality of a suggestion could automatically search the term in Example Sentence, streamlining the search process and reducing user effort.